gddisney/Katamari/README.md

 - [KatamariCharts Documentation](docs/KatamariCharts.md)
 - [KatamariAggregation Documentation](docs/KatamariAggregation.md)

 ---

 The **Katamari Ecosystem** represents one of the first comprehensive, event-driven frameworks designed to tackle the challenges of modern, distributed applications.
 With components that cover everything from data storage, job scheduling, real-time UI, to dynamic metrics aggregation, the ecosystem is ready to support a wide range of use cases, ensuring developers have a robust foundation to build on.

-Explore the power of **Katamari Ecosystem** and see how it can transform your approach to building scalable, data-driven, event-centric applications.
+Explore the power of the **Katamari Ecosystem** and see how it can transform your approach to building scalable, data-driven, event-centric applications.